awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-pyspark-extensions-glue-context.md

 + `format` – A format specification \(optional\)\.
 This is used for an Amazon Simple Storage Service \(Amazon S3\) or an AWS Glue connection that supports multiple formats\.
 See [Format Options for ETL Inputs and Outputs in AWS Glue](aws-glue-programming-etl-format.md) for the formats that are supported\.
 + `format_options` – Format options for the specified format\.
 See [Format Options for ETL Inputs and Outputs in AWS Glue](aws-glue-programming-etl-format.md) for the formats that are supported\.
 + `transformation_ctx` – The transformation context to use \(optional\)\.
 + `push_down_predicate` – Filters partitions without having to list and read all the files in your dataset\.
+AWS Glue supports predicate pushdown only for Amazon S3 sources; and does not support JDBC sources\.
 For more information, see [Pre\-Filtering Using Pushdown Predicates](aws-glue-programming-etl-partitions.md#aws-glue-programming-etl-partitions-pushdowns)\.

 ## Writing<a name="aws-glue-api-crawler-pyspark-extensions-glue-context-_writing"></a>
 + [getSink](#aws-glue-api-crawler-pyspark-extensions-glue-context-get-sink)